xlcnd/isbntools/isbntools/contrib/plugins/README.rst

-Put here new pluggins (for example, new metadata poviders).
+Put here new plugins (for example, new metadata poviders).